ForestoShen/ANN-Prediciton-Model-in-Grasshopper-Acadia-Workshop/README.md

 # Acadia Workshop: parse voxel data and simulate
+Make sure you installed ladybug tools and Radiance

 #### Download any EPW file from: https://www.ladybug.tools/epwmap/

 #### To install ladybug tools and Radiance, a full list of installation instructions for Windows and Mac can be found at: